PRECIOUS-Gold ticks up on Iran tensions; firmer dollar limits upside

 * Speculators raise net gold longs in week to July 16 - CFTC

-* Stocks lose momentum as 50bp rate cut possibility fades (Adds comments, details, updates prices)
+* Stocks lose momentum as 50bp rate cut possibility fades (Updates prices)

 By Brijesh Patel